 Employee Time Sheet Replication

 Caution

+This chapter is only relevant for the following countries: AE, AU, DE, FR, GB, SA, US.

+Caution

-This chapter is relevant only in case both the Time Off and Payroll Time Sheet modules have been implemented activated in the SAP SuccessFactors Employee Central instance!
-In addition, both Time Off and Payroll Time Sheet are integrated with SAP SuccessFactors Employee Central Payroll.
+This chapter is relevant only in case both the Time Off and Payroll Time Sheet modules have been implemented in the Employee Central instance!
+In addition, both Time Off and Payroll Time Sheet are integrated with Employee Central Payroll.

 If this is not the case, you can skip the entire chapter!